 When the sun is shining, Erin listens to audiobooks while tending vegetables in her Silicon Valley backyard garden.
 After dark, she likes to relax with Jean-Luc Picard, Han Solo, her husband, and rescue dogs (not necessarily in that order).

 Armed with two master’s degrees, four languages, one Peace Corps service and lifetime recognition as an Eagle Scout, Scott is what people would call “well-rounded.”

 His passion for value-driven work and interest in double bottom-line businesses led him to pursue roles in community development post Peace Corps, including stints as an entrepreneur in residence at Pacific Community Ventures, where he developed a product to provide affordable healthcare to low- and middle-income employees, and a microfinance consultant in Africa and Latin America.
 His experience directing portfolio management at Bernstein Global Wealth Management elevated his financial expertise.
 Today, Scott brings his natural entrepreneurial prowess, mastery of metrics and passion for sustainability to lead our Environmental Markets team at 3Degrees.

-When Scott isn’t living in foreign countries or overseeing environmental markets strategy, he enjoys hiking, biking, skiing, surfing (basically, outdoor activity) and spending time with his wife and daughter.
+When Scott isn’t living in foreign countries or overseeing environmental markets strategy, he enjoys hiking, biking, skiing, surfing (basically, outdoor activity) and spending time with his wife and daughters.

 Outside of work, Scott loves soccer, skiing and other outdoor sports.
-He also enjoys traveling and spending time with his family and Wheaten Terrier, Sami.
+He also enjoys traveling and spending time with his family and Wheaten Terriers, Sami and Londyn.

 With a strong curiosity about the world and a degree in finance, Mark started his career working in international development finance specializing in renewable energy projects.
 This in turn led to his work on carbon when he used carbon credits to finance a series of small hydropower projects in India in 2004.